 If you have an online store, you may want to send your contacts transactional emails with information about their purchases and account activity.
 Transactional emails are sent to one person at a time, and are limited in the type of content they can include.
 Mailchimp offers a few different ways to send transactional email.

 In this article, you'll learn about transactional emails and how you can use Mailchimp to send them.

 Email sent from one sender to multiple recipients, usually for marketing purposes.

 Email sent from one sender to one recipient, usually related to account activity or a commercial transaction.
 Examples include password reminder emails and purchase confirmations.

 Mailchimp Transactional Email

 A delivery API that can send transactional emails from websites and applications.
-Mailchimp Transactional is available as an add-on for Standard and higher monthly plans.
+Mailchimp Transactional is available as an add-on for Standard or higher monthly Marketing plans.

 A tool that allows you to create an email or series of emails that are triggered by an event.

 Automated transactional emails that are triggered by purchase activity in your connected store.